cmutzel/django-traffic-test-server/README.md

 # f5-autoscale
-A very simple django server which returns a bunch of HTTP header data
+A very simple django server which returns a bunch of HTTP header data as simple html